Notice: This page requires JavaScript to function properly.

 Bag of Words

-Bag of Words (BoW) is a vector space model which represents documents as vectors where each dimension corresponds to a unique word.
+Bag of words (BoW) is a vector space model that represents documents as vectors where each dimension corresponds to a unique word.
 It can be binary (indicating word presence) or frequency-based (indicating word count).

-Here is an example of a a frequency-based BoW:
+Here is an example of a frequency-based BoW:

 TF-IDF